pokepark/PokemonQuestBot/README.md

 ### Command: /dex

 Get the pokemon id of a pokemon by name.
+Works for local languages pokemon names as well as English pokemon names.

 Example input: `/dex Pikachu`